AvaProtocol/OAK-docs/_docs/identity.md

 ---
-title: Setup an on-chain identity
+title: Set up On-chain Identity
 subtitle: This document covers the steps of setting up on-chain identity for your account
 author: charles
 tags: [identity, registrar]